 Enrolment Application Process

-Applications for 2023 enrolment (in-zone and out of zone) are open.
+Applications for 2023 enrolment (out of zone) are now closed.

 How to enrol

 All enrolment applications are made online.
 You can complete the online enrolment form at: Enrolment Form

 In compliance with the requirements of the Education Act 1989, all enrolling students must submit

 - proof of identity (such as a birth certificate or passport),

 - proof of residence (applicable only to In Zone students)

 - and proof of eligibility to study in New Zealand(such as a Citizenship Certificate, Residency Permit or Domestic Student Visa - applicable only to students who were not born in New Zealand or Australia).